 I remember being awestruck one evening, leaning over the railing up stairs and looking down on the linoleum tile flooring below, picturing the Beatles walking through the station some 15 years before, when Bob Eubanks was glad-handing and back slapping the Fab Four on their tour of America as they were getting ready to play the Hollywood Bowl.
 Very cool.
 There was kind of a quiet magical feeling about the place when it was night time, the lights were off, and the place was quiet except for the control room monitors.

-About this same time (while still working the phones at KRLA), I started doing automation voice tracks for a guy named Ron Lewis, who was running a radio syndication company called "The Innovation Organization" out of his garage in Simi Valley.
-He was also running a local cable radio station from that same garage called Q-96.
+About this same time (while still working the phones at KRLA), I started doing automation voice tracks for a guy named Ron Lewis (no relation to my former acting coach Harrison Lewis).
+Ron was running a radio syndication company called "The Innovation Organization" out of his garage in Simi Valley and had a very impressive client list.
+He was also operating a local cable-only radio station from that same garage called Q-96.
 I remember thinking that was pretty darned cool.
 To be running your own radio station from the garage that other people could actually tune in to.
 Who cares if you only have four listeners?
 To download the full jingle package, click the calls above.
 Ron was a quirky guy, but I liked him.
 He had the first Sony Betamax I had ever seen, and was amassing quite a collection of "provocactive" titles, if you know what I mean.
 I was saddened to learn from mutual radio acquaintance and fellow jock Larry McKay that Ron Lewis passed away in 1992 or 1993 following a stroke while still in his 40's.

 Fresh out of broadcasting school, Billy Moore was the first PD who ever hired me for an on-air position.
 Billy's kindness, talent and guidance, along with the aforementioned efforts of Steve Brown and Chuck Van Horne, shaped my future in broadcasting tremendously.
 I had a great time in Monterey, living on my own for the first time and learning my trade.
 Billy was an excellent guide to high quality production values -- and remained so until his death on August 4th, 2005 at the age of 62.
 Billy's voice can be heard on the aircheck.
 The cocking gun sound is authentic.
 Billy sent me on an errand to a gun store in Monterey with a tape recorder and the instructions to record the sound of a Winchester rifle being cocked, when he couldn't come up with the right "pushbutton" sound effect from an actual car radio.
 It's a cool sweeper and a great memory of "guerilla production" in terms of how it was created.
 Can't find the right sound effect?
 Roll your own!

 After losing contact with Billy for about 11 years, I tracked him down in 1989 and after renewing our friendship, hired him to do promo tracks for KIST in Santa Barbara when I was Ops Manager there .
-Billy and I stayed in regular contact until he passed away after a lengthy illness on August 4, 2005.
+Billy and I stayed in regular contact until he passed away.
 I sure miss my friend...
 Billy was a kind, gentle soul who touched the lives of many.
 He was one of the closest friends I've ever had.
 Phillip Morris and the tobacco industry hooked him early and killed him dead, just like they killed my grandfather, father, and another very close friend of mine in the business, Steve Irwin (no relation to the Croc hunter) on March 25th, 2003.
 Like Billy, Steve was just 62 years old.
-Please stop smoking -- or better yet, never start.
+Please stop smoking -- or better yet, don't ever start.

 My portion of the aircheck is painful to listen to, but take note the tight board work, which was really pretty good in retrospect.
 When compared to my later air work, this makes for an interesting contrast in terms of my voice.
 It should also provide hope to anyone just starting out.
 Met a few neat old radio guys up there on the Monterey peninsula.
 Mike Moyse was one of them.
 As I recall, he was losing his sight progressivley after being hit in the face with fire extinguishing chemicals in an auto racing accident some years earlier.
 He was one of those guys that knew everything about everyone on the radio.
 In August, 2005 I received an e-mail out of the blue from Mike's adoptive daughter.
 She told me her Dad died in 1986 at the age of 37.
 If anyone has any old Mike Moyse airchecks, please let me know so I can forward the info to his daughter.